 Cancer research funding at UMGCC has grown by 353% since 2002 — from $19.4 to $68.5 million, continuing to drive scientific discovery by our cancer experts, all of whom are on the faculty of the University of Maryland School of Medicine.
 The center is a strong participant in new drug development and trials, and is a member of several national cooperative groups.

-We have strong translational research programs in experimental therapeutics, hormone responsive cancers, molecular and structural biology, tumor immunology and immunotherapy, and viral oncology.
+We have strong translational research programs in experimental therapeutics, hormone responsive cancers, molecular and structural biology, tumor immunology and immunotherapy, and population science.
 UMGCC is a leader in addressing cancer disparities, with research focused on improving access to care and treatment outcomes for minorities, who represent 36 percent of the patients in our clinical trials, compared to less than 2 percent nationally.